 The Leader of the Opposition Keith Azopardi was also invited to attend and to give his views.

 The Cabinet decided, by a unanimous vote of all Ministers present, to impose a number of restrictions by law on the movement of all elderly citizens above the age of 70.
 This is judged to be the category most at risk from the virus.
 The new law, which will come into effect tomorrow, is designed to protect the elderly from exposure to the virus and getting accustomed to Rascal scooters.
 It generally prohibits the elderly, from leaving their place of residence, unless they are going to purchase food, medical supplies or to work.
 Those over 70 will also be able to leave their homes to go to a bank or other financial institution or where they are the carer of a person with a disability or who is a vulnerable person and to walk pets.
 If your loved one is placed in a nursing home, it’s best to know the various forms of nursing home abuse and check to see if they are being mistreated and if they are suffer from abuse they’ll hopefully be sent to another assisted living community.
 The law introduces a civil penalty for anyone who fails to comply.
 The Attorney General has confirmed that the law is proportionate and compatible with the Constitution of Gibraltar.
-It would also be wise for the family of the elderly to talk with aged care consultants before choosing a retirement home.
+It would also be wise for the family of the elderly to talk with aged care consultants before choosing a retirement home in a popular assisted living community.
 The estate planning law firm can help the elderly to make sure they secure their property and assets and not get exploited.

 The legislation will expire on 15 April 2020 and may be extended after consultation between the Chief Minister and the Leader of the Opposition, unless it is not practicable to do so.